lw292/unixclass/README.md

 > ```
 > head -n 100 covid.csv # display the first 100 lines
 > tail -n 50 covid.csv # display the last 50 lines
+> tail -n +2 covid.csv # display all lines except the first line
 > ```

-If the file is large, and you want to search its content, `grep` is a very powerful tool.
+If the file is large, and you want to **search** its content, `grep` is a very powerful tool.
 For example:
 ```
 grep 'sweet' shakespeare.txt # find all instances of the word 'sweet'
 grep –i 'sweet' shakespeare.txt # same as above but case-insensitive